You and I both know it: content creation is not for the faint of heart.

 Step 1: Select your target keyword.

-90% of bloggers and content marketers make the same deadly mistake:
+90% of bloggers and web content writers make the same deadly mistake:

 They don’t let keyword opportunities dictate the content they create.